gregcaporaso/open-van/book/headliner.md

 ## Other ideas

 This whole thing could also be achieved using eye bolts on machine screws with nuts on both sides.
-I experimented with that as well and it worked great, but I tend to use what I have around the shop and I had more of the parts illustrated here so I went with that approach.
+I experimented with that as well and it worked great, but I used what I already had on-hand for this.

 I'm considering swapping the bungee netting with nylon webbing (or something else that wouldn't sag under the weight) at some point.
 But again, I had the bungee net on-hand already, so I started with that.
 It's working pretty well so far.